lewisevans2007/BlenderWorkspace/README.md

 ## Customisation

 This blend file contains over 30 workspaces.
 Having this many workspaces can be overwhelming, so I recommend removing the ones you don't need at the start of your projects or when you install the blend file.
 To remove a workspace, right-click on the workspace tab and click `Remove`.
 This wont delete the workspace, it will just remove it from the current file.
-If you want to add a workspace back, go to the `+` tab and click `General` you should see all the default workspaces from this blender file unless you have removed from the actual file.
+If you want to add a workspace back, drag and drop the `default.blend` file into the Blender window and click `Append` and navigate to `Workspaces` and select the workspace you want to add.

-For example if im doing a project that is just video editing, I would remove all the workspaces except for the tabs that have `Video` in the name and the `Rendering` tab.
-This will make the file less cluttered and easier to navigate for that task.